Vindexus/PoweredByHeresy/game/github/advancedmoves.md

 ### <a class="anchor-from-text" id="rapid-reload"></a>Rapid Reload

 When you attempt to reload quickly roll+Ag.
-On a 10+ you reload your weapon instantly - reset its uses and reduce your ammo by one.
+On a 10+ you reload your weapon instantly and may act instantly - reset its uses and reduce your ammo by one.
 On a 7-9 the same in addition to what that the GM says.
 On a 6- you fumble your reload.

 ### <a class="anchor-from-text" id="spout-forbidden-lore"></a>Spout Forbidden Lore